HalaAli198/ML-based-G-code-Attacks-Detection/README.md

 # ML-based-G-Code-Attacks-Detection
-This repository is associated with the manuscript:
+This repository is associated with our manuscript (under review)

-**G-Scanner: A Machine Learning-based Detection of G-Code Attacks in 3D Printing**

 ## Description